miso-lims/miso-lims/docs/_posts/2016-01-12-developers-manual.md

 MISO objects are secured based on a SecurityProfile associated with that object.
 SecurityProfiles control access based on a single overarching owner, which always has full access (read/write/delete).
 Users can then be registered with that object's SecurityProfile that enable them to read or write information.
 Similarly, read and write access can be specified at the Group level.
-The _allowAllInternal_ flag states that any User with the ROLE_INTERNAL role (see LINK User Roles) is able to read and write to this object, regardless of the Group that the User is a part of.
+The _allowAllInternal_ flag states that any User with the ROLE_INTERNAL role is able to read and write to this object, regardless of the Group that the User is a part of.

 ## Enumerated Types